LxLeChat/PSGalleryModule/README.md

 # PSModuleInfo
 Simple Function to retrieve Module(s) info(s) from the PSGallery.
-The point was to retrieve download count informations.
+The point was to retrieve download count informations for modules.

 # How it works
 The function builds an odata query for the psgallery api.
+If you want to display the uri that is called, use ```-verbose```.

 # Wildcards
 You can use the ```*``` wildard if you dont know the exact name of the module